hharnisc/user-service/README.md

 ### POST /v1/create

-Creates a new user with a given email address, provider (facebook, twitter, google etc) and if they've come from a verified source.
+Creates a new user with a given email address, provider (facebook, twitter, google etc).

 #### request